Who is qualified to provide required door inspections for compliance with the 2015 Life Safety Code?

 - NFPA 20 Installation of Stationary Pumps NFPA 54 The National Fuel Gas Code NFPA 58 The LP-Gas Code

-- NFPA 72 The National Fire Alarm Code
+- NFPA 72 National Fire Alarm and Signaling Code

 - NFPA 96 Standard for Ventilation Control and Fire Protection of Commercial Cooking Operations

-Also, it should be realized that the rules imposed by the Office of the Illinois State Fire Marshal do not override those enforced by other state licensing agencies.
+Rules imposed by the OFSM do not override those enforced by other state licensing agencies.
 Often licensing rules of other state agencies require building features not required by the Life Safety Code.
 Owners should therefore also familiarize themselves with the applicable licensing rules of other state agencies that may apply to their occupancies.

 What rules apply to permanently moored vessels?

-The rules for permanently moored vessels are found in 41 Illinois Administrative Code 100 Section 100.7-b-5.
-(Realize that these rules are in addition to the requirements of the 2000 edition of the NFPA Life Safety Code that also apply to permanently moored vessels).
-The rules found at 100.7-b-5 require specific stability, floatation and inspection criteria for permanently moored structures.
+The rules for permanently moored vessels are found in Title 41 Ill.
+Adm.
+Code 149.
+These rules are in addition to the requirements of the 2015 edition of the NFPA Life Safety Code that also apply to whatever occupancy is found on the permanently moored vessels).
+The rules found in Part 149 require specific stability, floatation and inspection criteria for permanently moored structures.

 What is the definition of a high rise in the Life Safety Code?

 A building greater than 75 ft. in height where the building height is measured from the lowest level of fire department vehicle access to the floor of the highest occupiable story.